 The primary care flexible staff pool arrangements reflect the People Plan commitment to establish GP banks, and replaces the Locum Support Scheme commitment made in ‘Update to the GP Contract Agreement 2020/21-2023/24’ for 2020/21.
 The delivery ask of this year is a continuation of the initiative first launched in December 2020.

-The ambition is for these flexible staff pools to support groups of primary care networks (PCNs), most likely at clinical commissioning group (CCG) or place footprint, to increase capacity in general practice and create a new offer for local GPs wanting to work flexibly.
+The ambition is for these flexible staff pools to support groups of primary care networks (PCNs), most likely at an integrated care board (ICB) or place footprint, to increase capacity in general practice and create a new offer for local GPs wanting to work flexibly.
 It is expected that practices and PCNs will benefit from reduced burden in accessing temporary staff, and potential to build better relationships with pool members.

 GPs supported through the pool arrangement could have access to the flexibility of a locuming role, with the additional benefits of a salaried position.

-GPs who are interested in joining their local flexible pool should contact their ICS.
+GPs who are interested in joining their local flexible pool should contact their ICB.